NNPDF/nnpdf/doc/sphinx/source/tutorials/pdfbases.rst

 :math:`21`  :math:`g`
 ==========  ===============

-we see that for our quantity of interest, :math:`R_s`, we are interested in indices :math:`-3`, :math:`3`, :math:`-2`, and :math:`-1`.
+We see that for our quantity of interest, :math:`R_s`, we are interested in indices :math:`-3`, :math:`3`, :math:`-2`, and :math:`-1`.
 To achieve the desired plot, we must tell ``validphys`` what manipulation it must make on the interpolation grids.
 The logic for grid manipulation